Back to Blog

 Before The Event

 Who will be there?
 Whether the event is for cultivation, prospecting, or stewardship, if there is an r.s.v.p. list, you know who is planning to attend.
-Three days before the event, set aside one to two hours depending on the number of guests (this is important cultivation work!) to review the guest list with your fundraising team (in a one person shop that might be you and the CEO/Executive Director).
+Three days before the event, set aside 1 to 2 hours depending on the number of guests (this is important cultivation work!) to review the guest list with your fundraising team (in a one person shop that might be you and the CEO/ Executive Director).
 The guest list should note current supporters and prospective supporters.
 Who are key individuals (donors or volunteers) who should meet the CEO for a personal thank you?
 Who has made a recent or special gift of note?
 Who are those you wish to bring closer to your nonprofit?
 Reviewing the list may also surface important or new information about your guests.
 If there are moves to make with your donor, this event may be the time.

 Do some research.
 You may have a prospect researcher on your team -- great!
 If not, perhaps someone can perform simple research on the new guest list names.
 You and your team don't want to be surprised.
 It is amazing how small the world is (even a big city) when it comes to philanthropic circles.